jojo2357/MDRP-MusicBee-Bridge/readme.md

 # MDRP-MusicBee-Bridge
 This repo works on developing a connection between [MDRP](https://github.com/jojo2357/Music-Discord-Rich-Presence) starting with MDRP version 1.6.0.
-Video tutorial coming soon.
+Video tutorial: https://youtu.be/GucN2WiteOM

 ## Installation
 There are no special instructions for installation.
 Add the DLL to the plugins folder, or go through the mb api